 About the Midnight Sun, Aurora Borealis, and Polar Nights

 The most spectacular place to observe the Midnight Sun it is in the northern fjords of Norway, and especially in the Nordkapp, between late May and late July.

-The Midnight Sun is always at its best north of the Artic Circle.
-The Aurora Borealis (northern lights) is best seen on the Artic Circle in very clear and dark winter nights.
+The Midnight Sun is always at its best north of the Arctic Circle.
+The Aurora Borealis (northern lights) is best seen on the Arctic Circle in very clear and dark winter nights.
 They have been seen in southern Scandinavia sometimes, but it is very important that you are in a dark and clear night, away from the city.